Effect of the degree of an initial mutant in Moran processes in structured populations: Models and methods

-For the fixation probability on graphs, to take into account a degree of an initial mutant, we derive some approximate expressions for transition probabilities up to $3$ mutants and then use the elementary conditional probability formula and the fixation probability $\rho^f_3$ from (\ref{mixed}) to obtain analytic expression for the fixation probability as a function a degree of an initial mutant.
-In that way we passed from the full Markov chain with $2^N$ states to one with $N+1$ states corresponding to the number of mutants.
+For the fixation probability on graphs, to take into account a degree of an initial mutant, we derive some approximate expressions for transition probabilities up to $3$ mutants and then use the elementary conditional probability formula and the fixation probability $\rho^f_3$ from (\ref{mixed}) to obtain an analytic expression for the fixation probability as a function of a degree of the initial mutant.
+In that way we passed from the full Markov chain with $2^N$ states to the one with $N+1$ states corresponding to the number of mutants.

-In the following section, we derive analytic exprsessions for the fixation probability and expected extinction time, and compare them with results of stochastic simulations.
+In the following section, we derive analytic expressions for the fixation probability and expected fixation and extinction times, and compare them with results of stochastic simulations.